SebasF1349/LB-Chess-Extension/README.md

 5. First you need to fill information in the "Messages and Translation" button.
 Open it in the receiver (right click -> edit commands).
 Although the Math: Change Variable commands are already prefill with messages (in English) you may want to edit them for a more personalized experience (also, it's a good idea to translate it to your language if it's not English).
 Remember to use "" in the boxes. __*The first two Math: Change Variable (chessPath and username) MUST BE FILLED*__.
 The button has a lot of comments to understand where each word or phrase will be used.
 But some may need more clarification:

-    * **chessPath**: The file path of the folder cointaining the pgn files downloaded with the extension.
+    * **chessPath**: The file path of the folder containing the pgn files downloaded with the extension.
 Remember to change / to \ (for example, "C:/Users/SebasF/Documents/LioranBoard Receiver(PC)/Chess").

     * **Username**: Your Twitch username, in lowercase.

     * **Resign command (all lower case)**: This will be the chat command to let the players resign.
-By default is "resign", which means that if a player types $resign he/she is resigning (or is voting for resigning in the group votation).
+By default, is "resign", which means that if a player types $resign he/she is resigning (or is voting for resigning in the group votation).
 You can change it to whatever you want, but it must be in lowercase.

     * **chessPiecesTranslation variable**: Type 0 if you want to use the name pieces in English (q for queen, k for king, and so on).
 If you want to translate them to your language, type 1 and rewrite the letters inside the if below (always in uppercase).

         ***BE CAREFUL***: If one of the name pieces in your language is K, Q, R, B or K, it can have unexpected consequences.
-The extensions works in English, so when you translate you are replacing letters.
+The extension works in English, so when you translate you are replacing letters.
 For example, in Icelandic the knight is called riddari, so when translating from English it will change the N to a R, and then the R (rook) to H (Hrkur) , transforming a knight into a rook.
 To avoid that, you will need to manually change the order of the translation in the green Move Input button (search two if statements chessPiecesTranslation == 1)

 6. Open the StreamDeck and press the black "Create Chess Scene" button.
 It will create the "ChessGame by SebasF" scene in OBS.
 If it's not created or it's created but you can't see the chessboard and pieces in the starting position, check if LB is connected to OBS or if you complete correctly the chessPath in the step 5.

 7. The scene has 2 text sources.
-"ChessMoves" will show the votes in any group votation.
+"ChessMoves" will show the votes in any group.
 "ChessAlerts" will show any notification, like "Check", "Stalemate" or "White lost on time".
 They are very basic text sources at creation.
 You can edit them in OBS, like moving them, changing fonts, size, colour or even some animation.
 Let your imagination fly.

 8. The board and pieces use very precise numbers for the movement and placement, so DON'T MOVE OR CHANGE THE IMAGE SOURCES.
 My advice is to use the scene as a nested scene to fit it with your layout.